-Titular Green Movement Leaders: Mir Hossein Musavi/ Mohammad Khatemi/Mehdi Karrubi Khatemi-reformist president during 1997-2005 and declared he would run again for President in June 2009 elections, but withdrew when allied reformist Mir Hossein Musavi entered the race in late March 2009.
+Khatemi-reformist president during 1997-2005 and declared he would run again for president in June 2009 elections, but withdrew when allied reformist Mir Hossein Musavi entered the race in late March 2009.

+Titular Green Movement Leaders:

+Mohammad Khatemi/Mehdi Karrubi

+Mir Hossein Musavi/

 Khatemi elected May 1997, with 69% of the vote; reelected June 2001 with 77%.
 Rode wave of sentiment for easing social and political restrictions among students, intellectuals, youths, and women.
 These groups later became disillusioned with Khatemi's failure to stand up to hardliners on reform issues.
 Now heads International Center for Dialogue Among Civilizations.
-Visited U.S. in September 2006 to speak at Harvard and the Washington National Cathedral on "dialogue of civilizations."
+Visited United States in September 2006 to speak at Harvard and the Washington National Cathedral on "dialogue of civilizations."
 Has hewed to staunch anti-Israel line of most Iranian officials, but perceived as open to accepting a Palestinian-Israeli compromise.
 Perceived as open to a political compromise that stops short of replacement of the regime.

-Musavi is a non-cleric.
+Titular leader of the Green movement, Musavi is a non-cleric.
 About 68.
-An architect by training, and a disciple of Ayatollah Khomeini, he served as foreign minister (1980), then prime minister (1981-1989), at which time he successfully managed the state rationing program during the privations of the Iran-Iraq War but often feuded with Khamene'i, who was then President.
+An architect by training, and a disciple of Ayatollah Khomeini, he served as foreign minister (1980), then prime minister (1981-1989), at which time he successfully managed the state rationing program during the privations of the Iran-Iraq War but often feuded with Khamene'i, who was then president.
 At that time, he was an advocate of state control of the economy.
 His post was abolished in the 1989 revision of the constitution.

 Musavi later adopted views similar to Khatemi on political and social freedoms and on reducing Iran's international isolation, but supports strong state intervention in the economy to benefit workers, lower classes.
 Appeared at some 2009 protests, sometimes intercepted or constrained by regime security agents.
 However, not necessarily respected by harder line opposition leaders who criticize his statements indicating reconciliation with the regime is possible.
 He and wife (prominent activist Zahra Rahnevard) repeatedly harassed by regime during 2009 protests.
-He and Mehdi Karrubi, below, placed under strict house arrest after Green demonstrations resumed in February 2011.
-Musavi was prevented from attending father's Tehran funeral on April 1, 2011.
+He and Mehdi Karrubi, below, placed under strict house arrest after Green demonstrations resumed on February 14, 2011.
+With Karrubi, has supported reformist boycott of March 2, 2012, Majles elections.

 A founder of the leftwing Association of Combatant Clerics (different organization but with similar name from that above), Mehdi Karrubi was Speaker of the Majles during, 1989-1992 and 2000-2004.
 Formed a separate pro-reform "National Trust" faction after losing 2005 election.
-Ran again in 2009, but received few votes and subsequently emerged, along with Musavi, as a symbol of the opposition.
-Indicated in late January 2010 that Ahmadinejad is the chief executive of Iran by virtue of the Supreme Leader's backing, but later reiterated strong criticism of regime's use of force against protesters.
-Was been physically blocked by regime from attending Green demonstrations during 2010 and, with Musavi, was put under house arrest as of February 2011.
+Ran again in 2009, but received few votes and subsequently emerged, along with Musavi, as a leader of the Green Movement.
+Was physically blocked by regime from attending Green demonstrations during 2010 and, with Musavi, was put under house arrest as of February 14,2011.
 Taken away to complete isolation (except for regime agents) at a two room office on July 16, 2011.
 Reportedly was allowed some access to his family in December 2011.